 Before you begin to adjust the configuration of your database server, evaluate the performance of your current configuration.
-You can view the contents of your configuration file with onstat commands or IBM OpenAdmin Tool (OAT) for Informix.

 To alter certain database server characteristics, you must bring down the database server, which can affect your production system.
 Some configuration adjustments can unintentionally decrease performance or cause other negative side effects.